nazarepiedady/svelte-docs-pt/documentation/docs/04-compiler-and-api/02-client-side-component-api.md

 ---
-title: 'API - Componente do Lado do Cliente'
+title: 'Componente do Cliente'
 ---

+> Nesta seção apresentaremos a API do Componente do Lado do Cliente.

 ## Criando um Componente